 If you are enrolled in a short-term disability program offered by the University of Arizona or Arizona Department of Administration, you must apply for and, if eligible, receive the short-term disability benefits before you can use compassionate transfer of leave contributions.
 However, you may use compassionate transfer of leave hours during the initial waiting period before short-term disability payments begin.
 Once you begin receiving short-term disability payments, you may only use compassionate transfer of leave contributions to supplement those payments up to your regular rate of pay.
 You cannot use compassionate transfer of leave to receive more than your regular rate of pay.

 If you work 40 hours per week (1.0 FTE) you may receive a maximum of 480 compassionate transfer of leave hours within a 12-month rolling period; the 480-hour allotment is prorated by FTE.
 You can begin receiving compassionate transfer of leave hours, allotted at your normal FTE, once you (a) have submitted a doctor’s written confirmation of a catastrophic condition, (b) have used all of your available paid time off; and (c) if applicable, have applied for short-term disability.
+If you are caring for a family member with a catastrophic condition, you may use compassionate transfer of leave hours intermittently; to use compassionate transfer of leave hours for your own condition, you must be completely unable to work.

-Compassionate transfers of leave shall not continue beyond the period you are disabled, and shall terminate on the date when either (a) you return to work at your previous FTE or a reduced FTE, or (b) you begin receiving long-term disability benefits.
+Compassionate transfers of leave shall not continue beyond the period you (or your qualifying family member) are disabled, and shall terminate on the date when either (a) you return to work at your previous FTE or a reduced FTE, or (b) you begin receiving long-term disability benefits.
 Once you begin receiving long-term disability or workers’ compensation payments, you may not use compassionate transfer of leave hours to subsidize those benefits.
 If you return to work at a lower FTE, you may not use compassionate transfer of leave hours to supplement your earnings.

 The employee’s department shall submit immediate notification when an employee returns to work.